Esubaalew/esubaalew.github.io/docs/blog/do-we-have-functions-in-funcscript.md

 ---

+> Want to read this in another format?
+[Read on CS](/cs/do-we-have-functions-in-funcscript)

+---

 <sup>1</sup> FuncScript is a superset of JSON that overlaps with much of JavaScript syntax yet introduces its own twists.
 [FuncScript](https://www.funcscript.org/)

 <sup>2</sup> fs-cli is the command line interface for executing FuncScript expressions. [fs-cli](https://www.funcscript.org/developers/fs-cli/)